Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/blogwcomments/index.md

 ### **Knex Setup**

-To use Knex in a repository, we'll need to add two libraries:
+To use Knex in a repository, we’ll need to add two libraries:

 knex is our query builder library, and sqlite3 allows us to interface with a sqlite database.
-We'll learn more about sqlite and other **database management systems** in the following module.
+We’ll learn more about sqlite and other **database management systems** in the following module.
 For now, know that you need both libraries.

 Next, we use Knex to set up a config file:

 To use the query builder elsewhere in our code, we need to call knex and pass in a config object.
-We'll be discussing Knex configuration more in a future module.
+We’ll be discussing Knex configuration more in a future module.
 Still, we only need the client, connection, and useNullAsDefault keys as shown above.
 The filename should point towards the pre-existing database file, which can be recognized by the .db3 extension.

 **GOTCHA**: The file path to the database should be with respect to the **root** of the repo, not the configuration file itself.